 Make your own fresh, handmade pasta in the comfort of your own home with this easy, no egg dough, pici pasta!
 The pici is doused in a creamy, umami rich sauce with a special ingredient - black garlic - and fresh basil.

 Black garlic is NOT fermented.
 White garlic bulbs are aged in a controlled environment over the course of a few weeks or even months until it turns inky black in color.
-At this point, the flavors and texture have completely transformed.
-It no longer smells as strong as white garlic, tastes a lot milder, it’s sweet and umami-rich, and the texture is soft and sticky.
+At this point, the black garlic's flavor and texture have completely transformed.
+It no longer smells as strong as white garlic, tastes a lot milder, it's sweet and umami-rich, and the texture is soft and sticky.